Air-dry clothes after washing

 Choose air-drying instead of tumble-drying your clothes and make good carbon savings, especially if your energy source for drying is polluting.
 Hang it on a line outside or a rack inside as often as you can to also save some money on your energy costs.

-Plus no one likes it when clothes develop holes or unravel after lots of laundry cycles.
+Plus, no one likes it when clothes develop holes or unravel after lots of laundry cycles.
 Air-drying helps keep the wear and tear down so your clothes last longer.
 On top of that, a single dryer can discharge up to 120 million microfibers annually, which is considerably more than from washing machines.
-These fibers can be irritants if they are ingested or inhaled, plus are not great if they make their way into our water and soil.
+These fibers can be irritants if ingested or inhaled, and they are not great if they make their way into our water and soil.

 Tips